Vince Clarke: Depeche Mode

 In 1980, after the Plan dissolved, Clarke and Fletcher formed Composition of Sound, and were soon joined by Martin Gore.
 Clarke provided vocals until lead vocalist Dave Gahan joined the band, which was renamed Depeche Mode.
-At that time he adopted the stage name Vince Clarke, by which he is currently known.
+At that time, he adopted the stage name Vince Clarke, by which he is currently known.
 The band initially adopted a slick synthesised electropop sound, which produced the studio album Speak & Spell and the Clarke-penned singles "Dreaming of Me", "New Life", and "Just Can't Get Enough" in 1981.

 Clarke left Depeche Mode shortly thereafter.
-There were many rumoured reasons for his departure.
 He commented on Depeche Mode's later material as being a little dark for his taste, but good nonetheless.
 Clarke also stated that he did not enjoy the public aspects of success, such as touring and interviews, and found himself frequently at odds with his bandmates, particularly on the tour bus.
 He also stated: "I think everybody in the band, especially myself, imagined that the reason we were doing so well was because of themselves ...
 We were pretty young and very lucky, and things had happened very quickly for us, and I don't think we were really mature to handle the situation."
-Clarke was replaced by musician Alan Wilder, and Depeche Mode went on to achieve international stardom.
+Clarke was replaced by musician Alan Wilder.